DSAGC Legacy Society

 Planned giving allows you to express your personal values by integrating your charitable, personal, and family financial goals to enhance your philanthropy and impact a qualified nonprofit organization.

-Another easy way to make a planned gift is to name the DSAGC as a beneficiary of certain types of assets, i.e. life insurance plan, IRA, 401K, 403B, or another retirement instrument.
+- Beneficiary Designation of Retirement Fund, IRA, etc: Another easy way to make a planned gift is to name the DSAGC as a beneficiary of certain types of assets, i.e., life insurance plan, IRA, 401K, 403B, or another retirement instrument.
+Leaving retirement assets to a charity as part of an estate plan can result in significant tax advantages, while also positively impacting the nonprofit of your choice.
 The amount can be a lump sum or a percentage.

-How does a planned gift benefit the DSAGC?
+How Does a Legacy Gift Help the DSAGC?

 Your gift, no matter what size, type or for what purpose, makes you eligible for The DSAGC Legacy Society.
 Membership helps us acknowledge and express appreciation for your generosity.
 Legacy Society members also inspire others who may be considering a bequest or beneficiary designation themselves which, in turn, helps us build a long-lasting and stable future for the DSAGC.

-If you have any questions pertaining to the DSAGC’s Planned Giving initiative, please contact Kari Kester, our Donor Relations Manager, at email@example.com or at (513) 761-5400.
+If you have any questions pertaining to the DSAGC’s Legacy Society, please contact Julie Sheffer, our Donor Relations Manager.
+Email Julie